Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Game Components

-- 19 Terrain Hexes (tiles that form the island)
+- 19 terrain hexes that form the island

 The Five Resources